EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 Ai / ao and longin / longout, are also supported to read / write the shared registers.

 ## Accessing Internal Device of Sequence CPU

-The alternative method for an F3RP71 to communicate with a sequence CPU is to use the message-based transaction.
-It enables an F3RP71 to access internal relays and registers of Sequence CPU.
+The alternative method for a Linux CPU to communicate with a sequence CPU is to use the message-based transaction.
+It enables the Linux CPU to access internal relays and registers of the sequence CPU.
 Currently supported by the device support are internal relays "I", internal registers "D", file registers "B", and cache registers "F".